SAFE POOLS HAVE RULES

 4. Those 14+ years of age and older may use the lap lanes but must perform laps to remain in them.
 Lap lanes are strictly for lap swimmers.

-5. A non-swimmer must be within arms reach of an adult (18+).
+5. A non-swimmer must be within arm's reach of an adult (18+).

 6. Adult/children who must use the aid of a swim belt will not be allowed in the water greater than 5 feet.
 An adult/child must be able to swim 25 yards comfortably without the assistance of an aid (swim belt, noodle, etc) in order to be allowed in the water greater than 5 feet (swim lessons excluded).
+An adult may not take a child into the deep end if the child has not passed the swim test.

 7. All swimmers shall bathe with warm water and soap before entering the pool.